-Imagine sailing from Duluth or Thunder Bay on a cool summer morning and making the spectacular journey through the lakes out to the Atlantic and then south to the sun-drenched Caribbean!
-You can!
-Using the St. Lawrence Seaway, sailors can follow this maritime highway from the centre of the continent all the way to the Atlantic Ocean.
+Imagine sailing from Duluth or Thunder Bay on a cool summer morning and making the spectacular journey through the lakes.
+In fact, if you wanted, you could reach the Atlantic and then head south to the sun-drenched Caribbean!
+Using the St. Lawrence Seaway, you can follow this maritime highway from the centre of the continent all the way to the Atlantic Ocean.

 In all, a one-stop location for the information that a sailor would want, whether for a weekend outing or an extended cruise.

 Welcome aboard ........... let's cast off and begin our exploration.

 Over 200 free port reviews showing approaches, marinas & yacht clubs, services & much more!

 nearly 100 pages about navigation, weather, health insurance, legalities and lots of free resources